 There are many growth management tools that may be employed to guide land use in the Town.
-It is recommended that the Town focus on the following:
+A description of land management techniques is included in Appendix B of this document.
+Although many of the tools described in Appendix B can be utilized as part of a growth management program, it is recommended that the Town focus on the following:

-- Revise zoning ordinance and subdivision regulations to address changes in land use and density, in response to identified goals and objectives. - Consider incentive zoning as a means of encouraging open space conservation and the provision of other community specified amenities. - Update and revise the existing Open Space, Recreation and Pathways Plan (2007) as needed to protect farmlands, important natural resources/features, recreational resources (including trails), and scenic areas. - Evaluate potential land preservation mechanisms such as term easements, land acquisition, purchase of development rights, and the use of incentive zoning to achieve the transfer of development rights. - Protect and enhance historic/cultural resources, utilizing the resources/knowledge of the Wilton Heritage Society. - Encourage the Wilton Water & Sewer Authority to revise its Comprehensive Plan for Water and Wastewater Management to be consistent with the recommendations for benefit areas in the Town of Wilton Comprehensive Plan.
-Density should be determined by the Town's land use goals, protection of the environment and the desire to encourage preservation of the natural character that currently exists east of the Northway.
+- Revise zoning ordinance and subdivision regulations to address changes in land use and density, in response to identified goals and objectives. - Consider incentive zoning as a means of encouraging open space conservation and the provision of other community specified amenities. - Update and revise the existing Open Space, Recreation and Pathways Plan (2007) as needed to protect farmlands, important natural resources/features, recreational resources (including trails), and scenic areas. - Evaluate potential land preservation mechanisms such as term easements, land acquisition, purchase of development rights, and the use of incentive zoning to achieve the transfer of development rights. - Protect and enhance historic/cultural resources, utilizing the resources/knowledge of the Wilton Heritage Society.

-- Consider residential development guidelines. - Consider Commercial Development and Architectural standards or guidelines.
+- Encourage the Wilton Water & Sewer Authority to revise its Comprehensive Plan for Water and Wastewater Management to be consistent with the recommendations for benefit areas in the Town of Wilton Comprehensive Plan.
+Density should be determined by the Town's land use goals, protection of the environment and the desire to encourage preservation of the natural character that currently exists east of the Northway. - Consider residential development guidelines. - Consider Commercial Development and Architectural standards or guidelines.

 Several areas of the Town have been identified for residential uses that reflect environmental constraints and a need for control on growth.
 There are many growth management tools that can be used to maintain natural character, such as the use of incentive zoning and the purchase of development rights.
-The recommended growth management program for Wilton includes incentive-based tools coupled with regulatory measures implemented through zoning, development guidelines, and a conservation development subdivision review process.
+The recommended growth management program for Wilton includes incentive-based tools coupled with regulatory measures implemented through zoning, development guidelines, and a conservation development site plan review process.